 Since the surgery is performed through a very small incision, recovery is generally quick and uneventful, with only mild bruising and swelling.
 This procedure can also be performed in an outpatient office with no overnight hospital stay.

 An endoscopic facelift typically costs from $6,000 to $10,000.

-People with significant amounts of excess skin can undergo an operation to remove this skin only and possibly some subcutaneous (under the skin) fat as well.
-The scar from this procedure is generally more visible than those of the previous operations discussed here, but some patients will achieve good results with it nonetheless.
+People with significant amount of excess skin, can undergo an operation to remove this skin only and possibly some subcutaneous (under the skin) fat as well.
+The scar from this procedure is generally more visible than those of the previous operations discussed here, but some patients will achieve good results with it, nonetheless.